-Prompts State has no update to report (Place an X) State response 13.
-Other demonstration reporting ۱ 13.1 General reporting requirements 13.1.1 The state reports changes in its implementation of the demonstration that might necessitate a change to approved STCs, implementation plan, or monitoring protocol 13.1.2 The state anticipates the need to make future changes to the STCs, implementation plan, or monitoring protocol, based on expected or upcoming implementation changes 13.1.3 Compared to the demonstration design and operational details, the state expects to make the following changes to: The state of Wisconsin plans to submit the required metrics as agreed upon in the SUD monitoring protocol.
-13.1.3.i.
-The schedule for completing and submitting monitoring reports 13.1.3.ii.
-The content or completeness of submitted reports and/or future reports 13.1.4 The state identified real or anticipated issues submitting timely post-approval demonstration deliverables, including a plan for remediation 13.2 Post-award public forum 13.2.2 If applicable within the timing of the demonstration, provide a summary of the annual post-award public forum held pursuant to 42 CFR § 431.420(c) indicating any resulting action items or issues.
+Prompts State has no update to report (Place an X) State response 13.1.4 The state identified real or anticipated issues submitting timely post-approval demonstration deliverables, including a plan for remediation 13.2 Post-award public forum 13.2.2 If applicable within the timing of the demonstration, provide a summary of the annual post-award public forum held pursuant to 42 CFR § 431.420(c) indicating any resulting action items or issues.
 A summary of the post-award public forum must be included here for the period during which the forum was held and in the annual report.

-Prompts State has no update to report (Place an X) State response 14.
-Notable state achievements and/or innovations 14.1 Narrative information 14.1.1 Provide any relevant summary of achievements and/or innovations in demonstration enrollment, benefits, operations, and policies pursuant to the hypotheses of the SUD (or if broader demonstration, then SUD related) demonstration or that served to provide better care for individuals, better health for populations, and/or reduce per capita cost.
+14. Notable state achievements and/or innovations 14.1 Narrative information 14.1.1 Provide any relevant summary of achievements and/or innovations in demonstration enrollment, benefits, operations, and policies pursuant to the hypotheses of the SUD (or if broader demonstration, then SUD related) demonstration or that served to provide better care for individuals, better health for populations, and/or reduce per capita cost.
 Achievements should focus on significant impacts to beneficiary outcomes.
 Whenever possible, the summary should describe the achievement or innovation in quantifiable terms, e.g., number of impacted beneficiaries.
-During the period of 1/1/2021 and 03/31/2022, over 3500 beneficiaries had approved prior authorizations for residential SUD treatment.
-Additionally, 3833 beneficiaries received at least 135,503 days of treatment.
+During the period of 1/1/2021 and 3/31/2024, over 9607 beneficiaries had approved prior authorizations for residential SUD treatment.
+Additionally, 10,156 beneficiaries received at least 452,796 days of treatment.

-\The state should remove all example text from the table prior to submission.
+^{}The state should remove all example text from the table prior to submission.